 6. Limit your exposure to current affairs

-It's not just because news is depressing and can leave you feeling anxious and depressed (it constantly triggers cortisol in response to stress); it's because of the information-overload risk, and how it can distract you from other, more positive things.
+It's not just because news is depressing and can leave you feeling anxious and depressed (it invariably triggers cortisol in response to stress); it's because of the information-overload risk, and how it can distract you from other, more positive things.
 And because news can take up a lot of our time and concentration, it can inhibit thinking and creativity – draining us of our ability to be productive, happy freelancers.

 7. Read lots of fiction